 That’s why it can get tricky for your dog to control its pee.
 Thus accidental urination.

 There are some other possible urinary problems as well.
 Such as cystitis, bladder stones, structural abnormalities, tumors, kidney problems, crystals in the urine, etc.

 Most of the time, a simple diet change or medication can solve these problems.
 But in extreme cases, bladder stones or tumors may need surgery.
 You can also give prescribed supplements to your dog for such issues.

 Reason 2: Over Excitement

 Among dogs, excited urination is quite common.
 Your dog may urinate a little when they are overly happy.
-Like, your dog dines salmon, and upon giving it, he might urinate out of excitement.
+Your dog dines salmon, and he might urinate out of excitement upon giving it.

 Dogs typically grow out of this habit after growing up.
 But some dogs may need training and behavioral change to solve this issue.

 It’s’ standard for dogs to have abnormal urination if they are stressed or anxious.
 A lot of the time, a sudden change in the environment can cause stress to your dog.

 It’s’ also expected that if you bring a new pet, your existing pet can get stressed.
 Your behavior may also affect your dog and make him upset or stressed.